jackpocket/paysafe/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/javierjulio/optimal_payments.
+Bug reports and pull requests for missing API support are welcome on GitHub at https://github.com/javierjulio/paysafe.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License